aklapatch/worship-attempt/notes.md

  - RELATED ^^^ : I cannot select duplicates in the schedule songs dialog (not sure why);
  - when you save a song, the schedule song list does not update with the new song (this is expected, since we copy those songs
  	- however, the bug regarding selecting duplicates still exists
+- I almost have song editing working, but the probelm is that when I try to save a song in the schedule, then the schedule songe does not update, and the rendered song selection freaks out.

 ## TODO: usability
 - warnings ifa  song is not formatted correctly